catscarlet/goodparts-of-your-wordpress-zwei/README.md

 ## Known Issues

 - Doesn't support any version of IE. Any versions of IE will got an Alert.
-- Some says iOS 11 have trouble.
+- Some says iOS users have trouble with visiting.
 I don't have any iOS devices, nor any Mac devices.
 If anyone has trouble about it, please report it on the Issue.
 - API CORS code not finished.
 - If there are anchors links in the post, when click and jump, the Fixed page header overlaps in-page anchors.
 No idea how to fix this now.
 Use opacity to reduce this issue for this moment.